Student behavioural profiles in blended learning courses

 FAQ

-Q: How do students perceive their own engagement and learning styles in relation to the identified behavioural archetypes (minimalists, task-focused, disenchanted, intensive)?
+Q: How do students perceive their own engagement and student needs in relation to the identified behavioural archetypes (minimalists, task-focused, disenchanted, intensive)?

 Q: What role does text analysis play in identifying and understanding the nuances of student engagement in online learning environments?